|

 expression of collagen I and collagen cross-linking in bone cell cultures -

-(Lox), both genes involved in post-translational modification of collagen.
+and of lysyloxidase (Lox), both genes involved in post-translational

-cross-link-ratio Pyr/deDHLNL indicates, that T3 modulated cross-link maturation
+in the collagen cross-link-ratio Pyr/deDHLNL indicates, that T3 modulated

-in the MC3T3-E1 culture system.
-These results demonstrate that T3 directly
+cross-link maturation in the MC3T3-E1 culture system.
+These results demonstrate

-regulates collagen synthesis and collagen cross-linking by up-regulating gene
+that T3 directly regulates collagen synthesis and collagen cross-linking by

-expression of the specific cross-link related enzymes, and underlines the
+up-regulating gene expression of the specific cross-link related enzymes, and

-importance of a well-balanced concentration of thyroid hormones for maintenance
+underlines the importance of a well-balanced concentration of thyroid hormones

 -